Documentation

 Learn how to install, configure, and play chess in your terminal.

-A minimal, elegant command-line tool that lets you solve Lichess puzzles and play full games against a local AI directly in your terminal.
+A minimal, elegant command-line tool that lets you solve Lichess puzzles, play full games against a local AI, or challenge a friend in multiplayer, directly in your terminal.

 Features